gloveboxes/Ignite-Zava-MCP-Server-and-PostgreSQL-Sample/README.md

 Run the following scripts to automate the deployment of Azure resources needed for the MCP server.

-The deployment scripts will automatically deploy the `text-embedding-3-small` model.
-During deployment, you'll have the option to also include the `gpt-4o-mini` model.
-Note that `gpt-4o-mini` is **not required** for this project and is only included for potential future enhancements.
+The deployment scripts will automatically deploy:
+- **Azure AI Foundry** with both `text-embedding-3-small` and `gpt-4o-mini` models
+- **Azure Database for PostgreSQL** (Flexible Server) with pgvector extension
+- **Application Insights** for monitoring
+- Service principal with appropriate permissions

+The deployment will automatically initialize the PostgreSQL database with the Zava retail sample data.

 **Choose the script for your platform:**